-Whether you’re running a small family business or a large-scale distribution center, you know that gaps in efficiency can seriously slow your business.
+Whether you’re running a small family business or a large-scale distribution center, you know that gaps inefficiency can seriously slow your business.
 And, in today’s consumer-driven economic landscape, there is no room for moseying, with 63 percent of consumers saying they expect three-day delivery as the standard.
 Taking a good hard look at your process can help ensure that you’re running an efficient operation and that your customers are always pleased with your services.

 Inefficiencies in the form of inaccurate inventory, slow restocking, under-performing technology and more could cost you millions per year if not addressed, but identifying them can be its own costly challenge.
 Here are some of the ways you can find and close the vulnerabilities in your fulfillment process.

-When your process varies widely from one day, week, month or season to the next, inefficiencies arise.
+When your process varies widely from one day, week, month, or season to the next, inefficiencies arise.
 The fact of the matter is, if you don’t know what to expect each day, you’ll lose out on labor and operational costs, not to mention an overstock or understock of goods.
 Invest in a good business distribution software to help monitor, predict and automate your systems for more predictability.
 When your software does a good portion of the monitoring and maintaining for you, it’s easier to refocus your attention and improve efforts elsewhere.

 Budget-drainers in the fulfillment process can add up quickly and prevent your business from rapid growth, but it can be really tough to identify them if you don’t have the proper systems in place.
-Transparency and data tracking at every level of the supply chain is vital to helping you develop solid analytics, and analytics are necessary for making impactful changes on a day-to-day level.
-With radio-frequency identification (RFID) technology and a detailed tracking software, you open up transparency and tracking like never before, helping to ensure better data aggregation.
+Transparency and data tracking at every level of the supply chain are vital to helping you develop solid analytics, and analytics are necessary for making impactful changes on a day-to-day level.
+With radio-frequency identification (RFID) technology and detailed tracking software, you open up transparency and tracking like never before, helping to ensure better data aggregation.

 Take a look at the average number of touches—that is, the number of times an item is being handled—of a typical item in your facility.
 The more touches or steps, the more room for error and mishandling.
-Reducing the amount of times each unit is handled is a worthy fulfillment effort that can help prevent errors, damage and theft while boosting the speed of your process.
+Reducing the number of times each unit is handled is a worthy fulfillment effort that can help prevent errors, damage, and theft while boosting the speed of your process.
 Note that touches aren’t limited to human touches.
-Any step in the fulfillment lifecycle could be considered a touch, whether it’s a robot picking, a pallet transporting or a human packaging.
+Any step in the fulfillment lifecycle could be considered a touch, whether it’s a robot picking, a pallet transporting, or human packaging.

 You may think that the way your facility is laid out has little impact on the efficiency or success of your business, but that’s simply not so.
 Creating a fluid flow, from accepting inbound goods to shipping items out, is important to helping prevent roadblocks and inefficiencies in the process.
 Hiring a warehouse layout optimization specialist is the best way to go about this if you think that your facility needs a pretty massive overhaul.
 It will also help you optimize your storage space so that you can store more without the need to upgrade.

 Picking — the act of grabbing specific items to prepare them for shipping — is one of the core components of any well-oiled fulfillment center.
 Because even minuscule inefficiencies in picking can seriously affect your bottom line, there are all sorts of incredible picking technologies out there (again, just look to Amazon for examples).
 But you don’t have to shell out millions on high-tech picker robots to get the job done right.
 Small changes, like combining orders into single travel units and keeping all picking operations at the ground level, can equal massive changes over time.

 It’s All About Analytics

-At the end of the day, you’ll only get so far in any fulfillment endeavor if you perform, test, measure and adjust as part of an agile, ever-evolving optimization strategy.
-But how do you make measurable changes if you don’t have the measurements to begin with?
+At the end of the day, you’ll only get so far in any fulfillment endeavor if you perform, test, measure, and adjust as part of an agile, ever-evolving optimization strategy.
+But how do you make measurable changes if you don’t have the measurements, to begin with?
 The very best thing you can do to constantly improve your processes is to track, track and track some more.
 With the right software and equipment, you’ll be able to closely monitor, measure and adapt based on past performance data.
 From there, closing efficiency gaps is easy!

 About the author